taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 > In progress

-This milestone allows all nodes to optionally include a unique identifier that allows that node to be referenced without specifying the path to that node within the tree.
+This feature allows all nodes to optionally include a unique identifier that allows that node to be referenced without specifying the path to that node within the tree.
 This is critical in cases where nodes need durable references pointing to them (both within the tree—graph-like references—and in external cases such as URLs), as changes to the tree can invalidate path-based references.
 These identifiers are stored as compressed integers for storage and performance reasons but can be translated into UUIDs when requested.